HySpeed/CitiesOfEarth2/README.md

 * **You must delete mod-settings.dat for changes to cities.lua to be available.**  If you change a lua data file, you'll need to delete the mod-settings.dat file.
 * * **GAMES STARTED WITH 1.3.0 WILL NEED TO BE RESTARTED** (sorry)

-v1.3.7
-* Added "Select" to the top of the city drop-down

-v1.3.5
-* Sorted teleport to Player list, added 'offline' notation

-v1.3.3
-* Fixed text for translations

-v1.3.2
-* Added check before remote calls on_init

-v1.3.1
-* Reverted surface names to "nauvis"
-* **GAMES STARTED WITH 1.3.0 WILL NEED TO BE RESTARTED** (sorry)
-* Added safety check on Teleporting

-v1.3.0
-* Added "Random City Location" to Spawn and Silo locations
-* Added in-game controls to enable / disable teleporting
-  * TP to City
-  * TP to Player
-* Changed surfaces to "Earth" from "nauvis"

-v1.2.2
-* Fixed bug where not choosing pre-placed silo still removed silo item from crafting list

-v1.2.0
-* Added London, UK., Changed other cities: Churchill, Nhanni, Johannesburg
-  * **You must delete mod-settings.dat for this to be available.**
-* Added optional "Pre-Place Silo".
-The Rocket Silo will be built at map creation and cannot be crafted by players.
-  * **You must start a new map to have the Rocket Silo Pre-Placed.**
-* Added optional "death increase number of rocket launches to win" (set to 0 to disable)
-  * **Requires "Pre-Place Silo" to be valid.**

-v1.0.1
-* Possible fix for bad custom spawn that results in spawing in the ocean.

-v1.0.0
-* Using new map - Pacific | swapped continents to put Russia - Alaska connection in the center.
-* Included Factorio World loading code | removing dependency on Factorio Earth.
-* Removed teams
-* Removed Alien adjustment
-* Removed resource spawn

 ## Helpful commands: